What: An audio documentary & installation about synaesthesia, a curious neurological condition where sounds are experienced as colours.

 The work is a collaboration between media producer Thomas Wilson and the University of Sheffield Music Department.
 The project was produced for the Festival of the Mind, where the piece was played to a live audience over wireless headphones.

 What is synaesthesia?

-Synaesthesia is a harmless neurological condition experienced by 4% of the UK population.
+Synaesthesia is a neurological condition experienced by 4% of the UK population.
 The word synaesthesia is Greek in origin and loosely means 'union of the senses'.

 Who: Colourama is a collaboration between mixed-media producer Thomas Wilson, and Renee Timmers + Caroline Curwen from University of Sheffield Music Dept.

 What now?
 Be part of the reseach - Curious to see if you might have synaesthesia?
 We invite you to complete this very short questionnaire, share your experiences, and to add to our research.

 We’d like to thank the Festival of the Mind for supporting this unique project, our interviewees, and Isan & Kosta T for providing the soundtrack.